cert-orangecyberdefense/datalake2opencti/external-import/orange-cyberdefense/README.md

 - An operational OpenCTI on-prem or SaaS instance.
 - An OpenCTI API token with write permissions.
   - As highlighted [in the official documentation regarding connectors](https://docs.opencti.io/latest/deployment/connectors/), a **dedicated** user account for each connector is recommended.
+  - Make sure to understand OpenCTI's documentation page about [reliability and confidence](https://docs.opencti.io/latest/usage/reliability-confidence/) and choose a confidence level according to your needs.
   - With sufficient permissions, an user's API Token can be found in: _Gear Icon_ > Security > Users > _User details_.
 - An active **Managed Threat Intelligence** (Datalake) subscription.
 - A valid Datalake API "long term" token.